Best Forensic Accounting Degree Programs

 Digital forensic investigators retrieve and analyze materials from computers, phones, and other devices.
 They may specialize in forensic accounting and assess financial data on behalf of law enforcement and government agencies.
 Digital forensic investigators look for evidence of money mismanagement and financial crimes, reporting their findings to authorities.

-Required Education: Bachelor's degree
+• Required Education: Bachelor's degree

 Source: BLS, Payscale

-Selecting the Right Undergraduate Accounting Program
+Selecting the Right Forensic Accounting Degree Program

 • Invest that fee money into quality programs that will help you in your future career.